 We have moved away from studying human disease in humans.
 It’s time we stopped dancing around the problem…we need to refocus and adapt new methodologies for use in humans to understand disease biology in humans.

-Additionally, Federal Drug Administration (FDA) admitted that 92 to 96 percent of all the drugs tested successfully on animals would fail on humans.
+Additionally, the Food and Drug Administration (FDA) admitted that 92 to 96 percent of all the drugs tested successfully on animals would fail on humans.

 Contrast this with the private sector in the U.S., which, according to Bellotti, spends a fraction of what the government spends per year in the United States.
 He told Generation Opportunity: